jpallath/composed_challenge/README.md

 I also used the Lodash library's Debounce function so that the Posts function doesn't fire 10 times in a span of a second.
 If this wasn't debounced, a user would see multiple copies of the same entry.

+Note: I played around with the idea of having an invisible function over the rotating cog, but in the end chose the cog.
+I talked to a friend about it and he said that an invisble tracker felt "hacky," so I slid with the curve and decided to be upfront about my function with the gear/pixel present.

 ### Lightbox

 There is a showbox function that runs when a user clicks an entry in the feed.
 I have a conditional in the render that is triggered between active and invisible when the lightbox is activated or closed.